Health & Wellbeing

 Do sick days count as holidays?

-Sick days don’t count as holidays.
-But a sick day can be taken as a holiday if the employee wishes to use it this way.
+Sick days don’t count as holidays and are treated as a separate kind of leave.
+However, a sick day can be taken as a holiday if the employee wishes to use it this way.
+Although it’s legal for an employee to request this, it’s at the company’s discretion whether they approve this request or not.

 Employees are legally allowed to take time off work when they’re ill.
-They don’t need to provide proof (only if they’re off for less than seven days).
+For up to 7 calendar days (including weekends and bank holidays), they can self-certify and do not need to provide proof of sickness.

 Do you still get holiday pay when off sick?

 Employees cannot receive holiday pay and sick pay at the same time.
 It must be one or the other.
-(Although, employees can request paid holiday whilst they’re off ill).
+However, employees can request paid holiday whilst they’re off ill).

 In most cases, employees may receive two types of sick pay: